andrew128/andrew128.github.io/_posts/2020-8-6-SIRModel.md

 The variables *I*, *S*, and *R* represent the population count of each group while N represents the total population count.
 The parameter *beta* controls how often a susceptible-infected contact results in a new infection.
 The parameter *gamma* represents the rate an infected recovers and moves into the resistant phase.
 At each time step *dt*, each population group is changed by an amount determined by each of those equations.

 ## Code
 The full script can be found in [this](https://github.com/andrew128/SIR-model-covid-19) repo.
+We make several assumptions in our implementation:
+- no new additions to susceptible group
+- population changes only as a result of the current disease
+- fixed # of people will recover any given day
+- once recovered, can't get reinfected

-We predefine several variables:
+We also predefine several variables:
 - init_infected: initial # of people infected
 - beta: The parameter controlling how often a susceptible-infected contact results in a new infection
 - gamma: The rate an infected recovers and moves into the resistant phase